All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: The Velocity Structure of the Outer Halo

 From this $v_\mathrm{GSR}$ map alone, the reflex velocity imparted by the LMC is clearly visible.
 Furthermore, the orientation of the signal in the data is consistent with numerical simulations of the interaction.
 The bottom panel of Figure~\ref{fig:sim_vgsr_map} shows the mean $v_\mathrm{GSR}$ map from the MW+LMC simulations of \citetalias{Garavito-Camargo2019}, specifically their \texttt{LMC3} model with a $1.8 \times 10^{11}\,M_\odot$ LMC virial mass.
 The data are quite similar to the results from this simulation --- particularly the tilted axis of the dipole --- although the observed dipole is slightly stronger than the simulated one.
 The simulation also exhibits a net negative sky-averaged $v_\mathrm{GSR} \approx -10$~\kms{}, hinting that this signal may be LMC-induced as well (as recently argued by \citetalias{Yaaqib2024}).

 Dashed lines in the top panel of Figure~\ref{fig:sim_vgsr_map} show the selection of two diagonally opposing quadrants that contain the regions of maximum mean radial velocity in both the data and simulations.
 The mean radial velocity in these quadrants is shown as a function of Galactocentric distance $r_\mathrm{gal}$ in Figure~\ref{fig:vgsr_rgal}: the quadrant containing the LMC in orange, and the diagonally opposing quadrant in blue.
 In each uncorrelated $r_\mathrm{gal}$ bin, the 3$\sigma$-clipped mean $v_\mathrm{GSR}$ is shown, with $1\sigma$ error bars computed via bootstrapping.
 Note that the measurement in the southern quadrant goes much further than that in the north, due to the unprecedented depth of our MagE survey (see Figure~\ref{fig:sample_map}).
 An identical measurement is made on star particles in the MW+LMC simulation of \citetalias{Garavito-Camargo2019}, and from thinnest to thickest the dashed lines corresponds to LMC halo masses of $[0.8, 1.0, 1.8, 2.5] \times 10^{11}\,M_\odot$.
+These stars particles are `tagged on' to the dark matter particles simulated by \citetalias{Garavito-Camargo2019} (see their $\S$3.4), using the formalism of \cite{Laporte2013}.

 Figure~\ref{fig:vgsr_rgal} emphasizes what is apparent in the maps of Figure~\ref{fig:sim_vgsr_map}: these quadrants have drastically different radial velocities over a wide range of distances.
 Note that the bins uses to compute the average velocities in Figure~\ref{fig:vgsr_rgal} are entirely independent.
-In both quadrants, the absolute velocity grows as a function of distance.
-The 80-100~kpc bin in the LMC quadrant exhibits markedly negative radial velocities and warrants future investigation --- although this could be due to unresolved substructure at these distances, it could also be a statistical fluctuation due to the small ($\approx 15$) number of stars in the bin.
-The observed behavior matches the MW+LMC simulations shown in Figure~\ref{fig:vgsr_rgal}: the amplitude of the negative radial velocity signal in the southern quadrant reaches $\approx -45$~\kms{} at $\approx 130$~kpc, most consistent with the simulations containing a $> 10^\mathrm{11}\,M_\odot$ LMC halo.
+The 80-100~kpc bin in the LMC quadrant exhibits markedly negative radial velocities and warrants future investigation.
+This could be due to unresolved substructure at these distances, for example stars stripped from the LMC or SMC \citep[e.g.,][]{Belokurov2016, Chandra2023b}.
+In Appendix~\ref{sec:velmaps_distance}, we split the all-sky $v_\mathrm{GSR}$ maps by distance, showing that the overall behavior of these maps is consistent across distance bins.
+Furthermore, we have verified that removing the 26 stars in the discrepant bin of Figure~\ref{fig:vgsr_rgal} does not significantly alter the results from our 6D model fit in $\S$~\ref{sec:vreflex_results}.
+The observed behavior matches the MW+LMC simulations shown in Figure~\ref{fig:vgsr_rgal}: the amplitude of the negative radial velocity signal in the southern quadrant reaches $\approx -45$~\kms{} at $\approx 130$~kpc, most consistent with the simulations containing an LMC halo $\gtrsim 15\%$ the mass of the MW's.